forkNcommit2021/forkNcommit2021/README.md

 - For a week you'll work on the project and in between there will be one review _(Mid Week Review)_ for reviewing your work.

-- A leaderboard will be maintained throughout the event which'll be live, it'll freeze after the second meet `beta review`

 - *At the end of the event you'll stop working on the project and the your project will be reviewed by judges, results will be announced in result ceremony.*